• Your heart beats on average 60-100 beats per minute

 Why should I check my pulse?

-- To find out if the rhythm is regular or irregular, which may indicated an abnormality such as Atrial Fibrillation (AFib).
+• To find out if the rhythm is regular or irregular, which may indicate an abnormality such as Atrial Fibrillation (AFib).

 How do I check my pulse?